IgniteUI/igniteui-docfx/en/components/grids_templates/column_moving.md

 ### Styling

-To get started with styling the grid, we need to import the `index` file, where all the theme functions and component mixins live:
+To get started with styling the @@igComponent column moving headers, we need to import the `index` file, where all the theme functions and component mixins live:

  ```scss
 // custom-grid-column-moving-style.component.scss